 Do you find that you are in the habit of using the same colours all the time?
 In this post, Nicholas Wilton presents a fresh approach to colour mixing.
-A couple of years ago I discovered Nicholas Wilton’s Art2Life Free Workshop on Facebook.
+Every year I look forward to Nicholas Wilton’s Annual Art2Life Workshop.
 This class helped me understand colour so much more clearly than I ever had before.

 Understanding Colour to make your art stronger

 - Value = the lightness and darkness of a colour.
 The viewer will see the highest value contrast areas in your art first.
 Value is noticed by the viewer before colour

 - Saturation = the purity or intensity of a colour

 - Temperature = the warmth or coolness of a colour

 - Harmony = colours that are in harmony must contain at least one common colour

 - Complements = are those colours that are directly opposite from one another in the colour wheel